Join the Lab

 5. contact information for 3 references.

 The position comes with a full tuition waiver, a competitive 12 month stipend and health insurance.
-Funding is available as a Graduate Teaching Assistantship through the Department of Biological Sciences.
+Funding is available as a Graduate Teaching Assistantship through the Department of Biological Sciences and Research Assistantships through ongoing NSF-funded grants.
 Highly qualified applicants may be considered for Graduate School Fellowships, which offer a Research Assistantship during the student’s first year.
 Funding for summer field work expenses and conference attendance are available.

 Photo © Gui Becker